zzxwill/oss/intl.en-US/Developer Guide/Access and control/Access control.md

 -   Alibaba Cloud account AccessKeys

     These are the AccessKeys of the bucket owners.
 The AccessKey provided by each Alibaba Cloud account has full access to its own resources.
-Each Alibaba Cloud account can simultaneously have 0 to 5 active or inactive AccessKey pairs \(AccessKeyID and AccessKeySecret\).
+Each Alibaba Cloud account can simultaneously have zero to five active or inactive AccessKey pairs \(AccessKeyID and AccessKeySecret\).

     You can add or delete AccessKey pairs on [AccessKey console](https://ak-console.aliyun.com).

-    Each AccessKey pair may be in two states: active and inactive.
+    Each AccessKey pair is either active or inactive.

     -   Active indicates that the user's AccessKey is in the active state and can be used for identity authentication.
     -   Inactive indicates that the user's AccessKey is in the inactive state and cannot be used for identity authentication.
+    Warning:

-    **Note:** The AccessKey of the Alibaba Cloud account must not be used directly unless it is required.
+    The AccessKey of the Alibaba Cloud account must not be used directly unless it is required.

 -   RAM account AccessKeys

     Resource Access Management \(RAM\) is a resource access control service provided by Alibaba Cloud.
 RAM account AKs are the AccessKeys granted by RAM.
 These AKs only allow access to resources in a bucket according to the rules defined by RAM.
 RAM helps you to collectively manage your users \(such as employees, systems, or applications\) and controls which resources your users can access.
-For example, you can allow your users to have only the read permission on a bucket.
-Sub-accounts are subordinate to normal accounts and cannot own any actual resources.
-All resources belong to the primary accounts.
+For example, you can grant limited permissions to RAM users so that they have only the read permission on a bucket.
+RAM accounts are subordinate to the Alibaba Cloud account and cannot own any actual resources.
+All resources belong to the Alibaba Cloud account.

 -   STS account AccessKeys